 - When making changes in the middle of development, things are done quickly and messy.
 The deadline is near, there is simply much less time to do it right.

 - Everyone is more stressed.
-Mistakes happen easily and last moment patches are frequent.
+Mistakes happen easily and last-moment patches are frequent.

 This research of the design can spot the most complex elements early on.
-The project manager then can delegate more or fewer people on the project and sync them to work both on the back-end and front-end at the same time.
+The project manager then can delegate more or fewer people to the project and sync them to work both on the back-end and front-end at the same time.

 Step 2: Theme Architecture

 Once the overall planning is done, there is, even more, planning to do once development begins.
-Of course, that depends on the scope of work and size of the site.
+Of course, that depends on the scope of work and the size of the site.

 Once again we can break it down into two main types of projects:

-- Single one-page sites, basic blog layouts or just a few landing pages with standard sections
+- Single one-page sites, basic blog layouts, or just a few landing pages with standard sections

-- Large-scale projects with dozens or more landing pages, a shop, many custom post types and so on.
+- Large-scale projects with dozens or more landing pages, a shop, many custom post types, and so on.

-If it’s a simple one-page template or a blog site with one or two page templates things are fairly easy.
+If it’s a simple one-page template or a blog site with one or two-page templates things are fairly easy.
 The templates can be coded quickly and the blog pages are rarely an obstacle.
-This can be said to be one of the best case scenarios for a project with little to no potential hiccups.
+This can be said to be one of the best-case scenarios for a project with little to no potential hiccups.